gitlabhq/gitlabhq/doc/gitlab-geo/troubleshooting.md

 Slots where `active` is `f` are not active.

-- When this slot should be active, because you have a secondary configured using that slot, log in to that secondary and check the postgresql logs why the replication is not running.
+- When this slot should be active, because you have a secondary configured using that slot, log in to that secondary and check the PostgreSQL logs why the replication is not running.

 - If you are no longer using the slot (e.g. you no longer have Geo enabled), you can remove it with in the PostgreSQL console session: